MicrosoftDocs/azure-docs/articles/app-service-logic/app-service-logic-scenario-error-and-exception-handling.md

 > [AZURE.TIP] Both controllers use `async Task<dynamic>` operations.
 This allows operations to be resolved at runtime, so we can create the DocumentDB schema in the body of the operation.

-Every document in DocumentDB must have an unique ID.
+Every document in DocumentDB must have a unique ID.
 We are using `PatientId` and adding a timestamp that is converted to a Unix timestamp value (double).
 We truncate it to remove the fractional value.

 You can view the source code of our error controller API [from GitHub](https://github.com/HEDIDIN/LogicAppsExceptionManagementApi/blob/master/Logic App Exception Management API/Controllers/ErrorController.cs).